eraofchaos/eraofchaos.github.io/units/Troglodyte.md

 ---
 title: "Troglodyte"
 permalink: /units/Troglodyte/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Troglodyte.
+Troglodyte Units.
+Dark Troglodyte.
 Era of Chaos A creature that lives in the underground.
 Although its vision is poor, it can still find its prey with its sharp sense of smell wherever it's hiding."
 unitID: 701
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Troglodyte"
 toc: true